Aquarium: A Fully Differentiable Fluid-Structure Interaction Solver for Robotics Applications: DIFFERENTIABLE FLUID-STRUCTURE INTERACTION

-We exploit the structure of the KKT system defined by \eqref{eq:FSI-KKT} to calculate analytic Jacobians of our FSI model \cite{barratt2018differentiability}.
-For clarity, we first start by looking at our system at time $t_{k}$ and group \eqref{eq:FSI-momentum-discrete}--\eqref{eq:FSI-continuity-discrete} to simplify the FSI model:
+We exploit the structure of the KKT system defined by \eqref{eq:FSI-KKT} to calculate analytical Jacobians of our FSI model \cite{barratt_differentiability_2018}.
+For clarity, we first start by looking at our system at time $t_{k}$ and group \eqref{eq:FSI-momentum-discrete}--\eqref{eq:FSI-continuity-discrete} to simplify the model:

 By definition, $g(z^{*}; \theta) = 0$ is an implicit function, where $z^{*}$ represents the converged solution at each time-step.
-Using the implicit function theorem \cite{dini1907lezioni}, we then compute the derivative $\frac{\partial z}{\partial \theta}$:
+Using the implicit function theorem \cite{dini_lezioni_1907}, we then compute the derivative $\frac{\partial z}{\partial \theta}$:

 Expanding \eqref{eq:IFT-definition}, we arrive at